7coil/haseul/docs-source/integration/eris-with-typescript.md

-By using TypeScript to enhance your JavaScript, you can access type information by passing the `Message` class of third party libraries into the HaSeul constructor.
-This allows some advanced editors (such as Visual Studio Code) to display methods that you can run on the message variable.
+You can use TypeScript to pass the `Message` type as a type parameter to HaSeul.

 ```typescript
 import { Client as Eris, Message } from 'eris';